Northeus/coge/dataset/README.md

                 {
                     /* Any value or values coverpoint without at_least field. */ }

             ]

-            "at_least": "(int?) optional value telling required number of coverpoint hits" },
+            "at_least": "(int?) optional value telling required number of coverpoint hits"

+            /* If value or values was used, bin_type can be optionally added. */ "bin_type": "('normal', 'illegal', or 'ignore') By default, field is normal" },
         {
             "type": "sequence",